-Critchill School is an establishment which provides education for between 50-60 pupils who are primarily drawn from the Mendip area.
-All of our pupils have an Education, Health and Care Plan and we have a very wide range of abilities within our pupil population.
-Each pupil’s needs are carefully and individually evaluated, so that within the context of our well-developed and expanding curriculum, all of our pupils can aspire to reach exceptional standards.
+Critchill School is an establishment which provides education for approximately 66 pupils from the age of 4 to 19 years, who are primarily drawn from the Mendip area.
+All of our pupils have an Education, Health and Care Plan and we have a very wide range of ages and abilities within our pupil population.
+We are pleased to announce that on the 1st June 2019 we joined the Midsomer Norton Schools Partnership Trust.

 At Critchill School each pupil’s needs are carefully and individually evaluated, so that within the context of our well-developed and expanding curriculum, all of our pupils can aspire to reach exceptional standards.
 Our curriculum is ‘profoundly personalised’ and at all points in a young person’s education we are carefully ensuring that the curriculum pathway which we provide, will support them to make the next steps in their journey towards adulthood.